 A central question motivates my research: How are intergroup attitudes relevant to political behavior?
 I phrase the question this way for two reasons.
 First, I phrase it broadly because my current and proposed research examines issues related to intergroup attitudes in three domains of behavior: public opinion, political psychology, and political communication.
 Second, I use the term “intergroup” to reflect my interest in researching racial and ethnic attitudes, as well as partisanship as a social identity that influences non-political interactions.
 I research these issues in American and comparative politics.

-My curriculum vitae, current research, and teaching experience can be found under the corresponding headings above.
+My curriculum vitae and current research can be found under the corresponding headings above.
 A PDF copy of my CV is available for download here.
 You can also read a bit more about me—say, if you really want to know how baseball brought me to graduate school.

 I welcome all correspondence at email@example.com.